 I absolutely HATE dealing with fleas on my dogs.
 They make my dogs itch and scratch and they can carry heart worm – which can and does kill dogs.
-That’s why I look for solutions like these homemade brewers yeast dog treats in order to prevent flea infestations in the first place.
+That’s why I look for solutions like these homemade flea treats for dogs in order to prevent flea infestations in the first place.

 Fleas don’t like dried brewer’s yeast, and they especially don’t like garlic.
 Garlic also really helps as a flea repellent.

 Now I know that garlic is often listed as poisonous to dogs, but that is only in MASSIVE quantities.